What is Ambergris

 Now as for our final verdict, nothing quite beats the original and natural of anything.
 It’s authentic, more powerful, contains all the other extras that we love, and makes the whole experience real.
 If you can get your hands on perfume that contains real ambergris, then you’ll learn very quickly that there is nothing quite like it.

-If you want to experience real ambergris, you will find some perfumes with real authentic ambergris inside our Amber Collection, among them the famous Sheikh Al Faransi, FBI: Fabulous Blend from India, Imperial Ambergris and Amber Al Quds.
+If you want to experience real ambergris, you will find some perfumes with real authentic ambergris inside our Ambergris Collection, among them the famous Sheikh Al Faransi, Le Corsaire, Imperial Ambergris and Amber Al Quds.

 Previous